Skip to main content

 There is a purple reading 'DFN Charitable foundation'.
 Below is a red logo reading 'Snowdon Trust.
 Investing in Disabled Students'.

-New DFN Snowdon Master’s Scholarships available
+The DFN Snowdon Master’s Scholarships

+DFN Snowdon Scholars are expected to take part in a week-long summer leadership school, hosted by the University of Cambridge Professional and Continuing Education centre.
 Working together we aim to amplify the impact we can create for future disabled leaders.

 “With our focus on addressing the disability employment gap, and on supporting those with disabilities to thrive, we are delighted to partner with the Snowdon Trust to double the number of Scholarships available this year.
 Our aim is to accelerate the careers of talented disabled young people so they can succeed across business, policy and government and can play a key role in ensuring the employment rate for disabled people matches that of those without disabilities’.